 Taught by renowned scientific faculty, this is a unique opportunity.
-For those who are excited about learning even more and working in research advocacy, applying for the Project LEAD Institute (see below) could be the next challenge.
-There is no registration fee for this workshop and lodging scholarships are available for NBCC members in financial need.
+For those who are excited about learning even more and working in research advocacy, applying for the Project LEAD® Institute could be the next challenge.
+The next Project LEAD® Workshop will take place on November 14-16, 2014, in the Washington, DC Metropolitan area (specific location TBA).
+There is no registration fee for this workshop and limited lodging scholarships are available for NBCC members in financial need.
+Click here for more information and to register for the November Project LEAD® Workshop.

 This course is usually offered two times per year.